Collecting Antique Chinese Porcelain

 Range of this site

-As stated above this site concerns primarily antique porcelain.
+As mentioned above this site concerns primarily antique porcelain.
 The information you find here is neither related to vintage nor more recent Chinese porcelain.

 All information relates to antiques from imperial times up to around the early 1930s).
 This is also valid for marks, etc.

-The site follows the Chinese habit of classifying antique porcelain according to the type or style of the decoration -- as the last dynasty ended the old porcelain decoration methods continued to be used for a considerable time.
+This site follows the Chinese habit of classifying antique porcelain according to the type or style of the decoration - as the last dynasty ended the old porcelain decoration methods continued to be used for a considerable time.

 Antique Chinese porcelain made during the early republic period frequently shows similar traits as that made during imperial times.
-This is the main reason that early republic items often are classified as antiques.
+This is the main reason that early republic items are classified as antiques, in addition to their age.

 Peranakan porcelain

-It can be a bit difficult to understand the difference between porcelain and other wares in the case of Chinese ceramics.
-This is especially the case in the land and language where porcelain was first produced.
-Frequently all types of glazed ceramics are called "porcelain" by Chinese collectors, even if they would be classified as glazed pottery.
+It can be a bit difficult to understand the difference between porcelain and other ceramics in the case of Chinese ceramics.
+This is especially the case in the country and language where porcelain was first produced.
+Chinese collectors frequently all types of glazed ceramics are called "porcelain" by Chinese collectors, even when they would be classified as something else abroad.

-The Chinese language and culture differentiates normally only between porcelain and earthenware.
-Stoneware, for example, is a new concept introduced from abroad that is hardly known in China.
-There did not even exist a character for this in the Chinese language.
+The Chinese language and culture usually differentiates only between porcelain and earthenware.
+Stoneware, for example, is a concept introduced only in more recent times from abroad.
+Its concept is hardly known in China.
+Originally, there did not even exist a character for this type of ware in the Chinese language.
 Thus, more often than not what is called 'stoneware' in the west is just called 'porcelain' in Chinese.

 Click here to see a definition.